-√ 28.
-Use of privacy boards or clear screens will be considered as much as practicable.
+✓ 28.
+Use of physical barriers (eg. privacy boards or clear screens) may be considered but should not replace other measures herein.

-We are installing plexiglass screens in selected offices on campus (e.g., the front office) and will monitor other potential installations.
+Plexiglass screens are installed in selected offices on campus (e.g., the front office) in addition to other measures such as mask wearing..

-29. Non-essential visitors, including parent volunteers, will be limited and essential workers will be required to adhere to all health and safety guidelines.
+29. Non-essential visitors, including parent volunteers, will be limited.
+Essential workers will be required to adhere to all health and safety guidelines.
+Any substitutes, contractors, visitors, or volunteers working directly with students should be fully vaccinated.